ShivamAgarwal3639/tetrisreward/privacy-policy.md

 We use the collected information for the following purposes:

-- Google Authentication: Your Google authentication details are used solely for the purpose of enabling a seamless sign-in process and personalizing your Tetris Rewards experience.
+- Google Authentication: Your Google authentication details are used solely for the purpose of enabling a seamless sign-in process and personalizing your Tetris/Snake Rewards experience.

 - Email Address: We utilize your email address to provide account-related notifications, inform you about reward redemption options, and communicate any important updates or changes to our app.